 The directions that specify the RS232 and RS485 standards, however, do neither specify the character format, nor its sequence for the data transmission and reception.
 Therefore, besides the interface, it is also necessary to identify the protocol used for the communication.
 Among the several existent protocols, one used a lot in the industry is the Modbus RTU protocol.

-In the sequence the characteristics of the RS232, RS485 and USB serial interfaces available for the product will be presented, as well as the Modbus RTU protocol for the use of this interface.
+In the sequence the characteristics of the RS485 serial interface available for the product will be presented, as well as the Modbus RTU protocol for the use of this interface.

 2 INTERFACE DESCRIPTION